While contact lenses are safely worn by many, there is a risk of developing eye infections. Factors that contribute to an infection can include:

 In most cases, no treatment is required.
 It is recommended that patients discontinue lens wear, which usually remedies the condition.
 However, if redness or irritation persists after 24 hours, you should see your optometrist.
 If you experience pain, sensitivity to light or decrease in vision, you should see your optometrist immediately.

-GPC is an inflammatory reaction of the upper eye lid and is very common among those that over wear their contact lenses.
-One day lenses are a excellent choice for those who have experienced this.
+GPC is an inflammatory reaction of the upper eyelid and is very common among those that over wear their contact lenses.
+One day lenses are an excellent choice for those who have experienced such a reaction.

 The symptoms of GPC include small, red bumps on the inflamed tissue on the underside of the upper eyelids.
 There is usually itchiness, discharge, increased lens awareness and decreased lens tolerance.

 Your optometrist may prescribe eye drops to control the inflammation.
-Once under control usually a different type of lenses will be prescribed.
+Once under control, different type of lenses will usually be prescribed.